LDanielCuevasG/ApiConnect/README.md

 # ApiConnect
-Simple implementation to connect with an API
+Implementation to connect client with an API
 <br /> <br />
 Methods:
   - Call

 ### Considerations
-- Sent data can be a json/form object
+- Sent data can be a json/formdata object
 - Received data must be a json object

 ## Usage